EpicGamesFixer/EpicGamesFixer/README.md

 	- Make sure you have already installed Epic Games Launcher, if not install it, before installation Epic Games Fixer
 	- After Client PC enabled and loaded, download Epic Games Fixer from the link above
 		- Launch Epic Games Fixer, and select same Game Disk, what you selected on the Server
-		- Then press "Install Fix" wait installation
+		- Press "Install Fix" wait installation
 		- After installation end, press "Finish & close" then Shutdown Client PC.
 	- Disable Super Mode and Save It

 > Now you can installing games and updates in Epic Games Launcher on the Server
 >  - All games and updates you installed will be automatically installed and updated
 >  - on the Client PC.